pinpox/lollypops/README.md

 ### Secrets

-Secrets are specified as attribute set.
+Secrets are specified as attribute set under `lollypops.secrets.files`.
 All parameters are optional and can be omitted except the name.
 In it's default configuration `pass` will be used to search for the secret placing it in `/run/keys/secretname` with permissions `0400` owned by `root:root`.

+You can change the default secret directory using `lollypops.secrets.default-dir` if you want to default to a different directory.

 The `cmd` option expects a command that will print the secret value.
 This can be any tool like a password manager that prints to stdout or a simple `cat